 “The biggest piece of resistance [to Indigenous Peoples Day] is just the miseducation of people who were taught something in school about Columbus and then, as they get older, hear a different story,” Flanagan says.

 Indigenous Peoples Day has multiple missions.
-While it aims to re-educate folks about the racist and destructive side of Columbus’ legend, it also raises a flag for the Native people who still live here.
-Across the state on the second weekend in October, cities and colleges have spotlighted Indigenous artists and performers, hosting such Native luminaries as activist Winona LaDuke and author and Bemidji State University professor Anton Treuer.
+While it aims to re-educate folks about the racist and destructive side of Columbus’ legacy, it also raises a flag for the Native people who still live here.
+Across the state on the second weekend in October, cities and colleges have spotlighted Indigenous artists and performers, hosting Native luminaries like activist Winona LaDuke and author and Bemidji State University professor Anton Treuer.

 “When you walk into the House of Chambers, directly over the dais is a carving of pioneers on one side and Native American people on the other,” she notes.
 “When the Senate goes into their chambers, there’s a giant painting [Father Hennepin Discovering the Falls of St. Anthony] of a bare-chested Native man in a loincloth hanging on the wall … And so, every day, when the members go in to do their business, the images that they see are of Native people stuck in the past.”

-Flanagan hasn’t solidified plans for this year’s Indigenous Peoples Day, but she knows she and her family will do something.
-Last year she spoke at Mitchell Hamline School of Law—and was in her element.
-She has advocated for Native Americans in the Twin Cities since her early-2000s college years, when she joined DFL-er Paul Wellstone’s campaign office as an organizer for the urban Native community.
+Flanagan hasn’t solidified plans for this year’s Indigenous Peoples Day, but she knows she and her family will recognize it in some way.
+Last year, she spoke at Mitchell Hamline School of Law—and was in her element.
+Flanagan has advocated for Native Americans in the Twin Cities since her early-2000s college years, when she joined DFL-er Paul Wellstone’s campaign office as an organizer for the urban Native community.
 After graduating from the University of Minnesota, she oversaw a program through the Division of Indian Work to improve the Minneapolis school district’s relations with Native families.

 But her start really came as the kid who spoke up in class, raised in the St. Louis Park school district like her daughter today.
 Native people were already here, she would interject.
 He didn’t discover anything.
 “Some of my teachers embraced it,” Flanagan says.
 “And some of them did not.”